NeNe Leakes Celebrates Husband Gregg’s Completed Chemotherapy In Sweet Instagram Post

 “Congrats to you both.
 This is one of the hardest processes a family can go through,” another said.

-The journey certainly was not easy, as NeNe has revealed in the past that the cancer “changed” Gregg.
+The journey certainly was not easy, as NeNe has revealed in the past that cancer “changed” Gregg.
 Back in January, NeNe said on Bravo’s Real Housewives of Atlanta that she felt Gregg had been mistreating her amid his cancer battle, according to People.
 She complained that he had been “grouchy” and “mean” for several weeks as she only tried to take care of him.

 Gregg later took to Instagram to publicly apologize for his behavior, explaining that “cancer will change your life.”